akeyess/akeyess/README.md

 ## Some Passions :cupid:
    - **Blockchain Technology**
       - Curious and in love and  about the future of blockchain use across the world.
 Daily user of blockchain technology as well as a daily consumer of cryptocurrency media.
 Extensive knowledge of ***network protocols, tokenomics, wallets, exchanges, CBDCs, stablecoins, and gas fees***.
-Conducted [blockchain research on crypto mining](https://github.com/akeyess/Eth_Mining_Research_Report), a personal and interesting topic to me.
+Conducted [blockchain research on crypto mining](https://github.com/akeyess/Eth_Mining_Research_Report), a personal passion of mine which I take great interest in.
    - **Health & Fitness**
       - Huge believer in "***Health is Wealth***" and "***You Are What You Eat***".
 A healthy lifestyle doesn't have to be a challenge it could be fun.
 I think everyone can live a happier life if they can live a healthier one.
 I would love to ***positively change*** the health of ***others*** with ***Research Methods and Data Science***.
    - **Entertainment**